Accounts receivable: It’s simple until it’s not.

 How often do we stop to think about whether or not our standard processes are working for us?
 Now is as good a time as any to write down your accounts receivable process step-by-step to identify any bottlenecks.

-Your goal is to assess which parts of the process are gumming up your cash flow, causing extra work, or making it difficult to evaluate financial reporting.
+Your goal is to assess which parts of the process are chewing up your time, causing extra work, or making it difficult to evaluate financial reporting.

 2. Set clear improvement goals.

 This step is especially important for businesses with a lot of outstanding payments.
-If your outstanding payments are so out of control that it’s preventing your business from investing in itself, it should be your number one goal to identify how you can fix the issue.
+If your outstanding payments are so out of control that it's preventing your business from investing in itself or affecting your ability to improve cash flow, it should be your number one goal to identify how you can fix the issue.

 But perhaps your goal is a bit smaller than that.
 If your cash flow is relatively healthy but it's a pain to put together financial reporting for executives, your goal may be to reduce manual reporting processes.
 Make sure to state one overarching goal to hit with automation, then list a few subgoals that can speed up payment, reduce errors, and decrease manual data entry.